pa-0/code-snippets-app/server/readme.md

-# Szkielet aplikacji serwera
+# Server application framework

-Serwer wykorzystuje biblioteki Qt5, sterownik do bazy danych SQLite3 oraz zewnętrzną bibliotekę opartą na qt - [QHTTPEngine](https://github.com/nitroshare/qhttpengine).
-Jej pliki źródłowe są dołączone do projektu<sup>1)</sup> code-snippet-app, nie trzeba więc jej dodatkowo pobierać.
-Kroki niezbędne do zbudowania jej ze źródeł zostaną przedstawione dla każdej platformy poniżej.
+The server uses Qt5 libraries, a driver for the SQLite3 database and an external qt-based library - [QHTTPEngine](https://github.com/nitroshare/qhttpengine).
+Its source files are included with the project^1)^ code-snippet-app, so you don't need to download it additionally.
+The steps necessary to build it from source will be outlined for each platform below.

-## Zbudowanie i uruchomienie projektu na Ubuntu 20.04
+## Building and running a project on Ubuntu 20.04

-### Konfiguracja systemu
+### System configuration

-Zakłada się, że użytkownik ma zainstalowane globalnie biblioteki qt5 oraz sterownik do obsługi bazy danych SQLite3.
+It is assumed that the user has the qt5 libraries installed globally and the driver to support the SQLite3 database.

-Jeśli nie ma, to może to zrobić tak:
+If there is not, it can do it like this:

 `$ sudo apt-get install qt5-default`

 `$ sudo apt-get install sqlite3`

-### Budowanie i uruchomienie projektu
+### Building and launching a project

-Budowanie (lokalnie, w folderze z projektem) biblioteki QHTTPEngine:
+Building (locally, in the project folder) the QHTTPEngine library:

 1.  `$ cd server/lib/qhttpengine`

 2.  `$ mkdir build && cd ./build`

-3. `$ cmake ..` - ten etap może wygenerować błąd związany z lokalną instalacją biblioteki.
-Należy go zignorować i iść dalej.
+3.  `$ cmake ..` - This step may generate an error related to the local installation of the library.
+You should ignore it and move on.

 4.  `$ make install`

-Tworzenie bazy danych.
-Będąc w katalogu `server`:
+#### Create a database.
+Being in the catalog :`server`

 5.  `$ cd database && ./unix-setup.sh`

-Budowanie projektu.
-Będąc w katalogu `server`:
+#### Building a project.
+Being in the catalog :`server`

 6.  `$ mkdir build && cd build`

 7.  `$ cmake ..`

 8.  `$ make`

-Uruchomienie aplikacji.
-Będąc w katalogu `server`:
+#### Launch the application.
+Being in the catalog :`server`

 9.  `$ cd bin`
 10.  `$ ./server`

-Uruchomienie testów jednostkowych:
+#### Running unit tests:

 11.  `$ cd bin`
 12.  `$ ./test`

-<sup>1)</sup> jedyną zmianą w kodzie źródłowym jest zmiana zmiennych `BIN_INSTALL_DIR`, `LIB_INSTALL_DIR`, `INCLUDE_INSTALL_DIR` w pliku CMakeLists.txt na ścieżki w obrębie folderu aplikacji (by nie instalować biblioteki globalnie).
-Może skutkować brakiem działania dołączonych do biblioteki przykładów (examples).
+^1)^ The only change in the source code is changing the variables , , in the CMakeLists.txt file to paths within the application folder (so as not to install the library globally).
+It can result in examples included in the library not working.`BIN_INSTALL_DIR``LIB_INSTALL_DIR``INCLUDE_INSTALL_DIR`

-## Zbudowanie i urochomienie na Windows 10
+## Build and build on Windows 10

-### Konfiguracja systemu
+### System configuration

-Zakłada się, że użytkownik ma zainstalowane globalnie biblioteki Qt5, sterownik do obsługi bazy danych SQLite3, oraz pakiet Visual Studio (testowane z Visual Studio 2019).
+It is assumed that the user has the Qt5 libraries, the driver for the SQLite3 database, and the Visual Studio package (tested with Visual Studio 2019) installed globally.

-Wskazówki dotyczące isntalacji:
+#### Installation tips:

-* Qt5 - pobrać i uruchomić online installer ze [strony Qt](https://www.qt.io/download-open-source), następnie postępować zgodnie z instrukcjami, by pobrać najnowsze subwersje wersji 5 bibliotek Qt.
-Po zainstalowaniu może być konieczne dodanie do zmiennej PATH folderu z bibliotekami Qt.
+-   Qt5 - download and run the online installer from [the Qt website](https://www.qt.io/download-open-source), then follow the instructions to download the latest version 5 subversions of the Qt libraries.
-* SQLite3 - postępować zgodnie z instrukcjami na [stronie](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm).
+-   SQLite3 - follow the instructions on the [page](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm).

-### Budowanie i uruchomienie serwera
+### Building and running a server

-Pobrać repozytorium i wypakować do wybranego folderu.
-W konsoli (**Developer Command Prompt for VS 2019** lub adekwatnej dla innej wersji Visual Studio) przejść do folderu z projektem, następnie:
+#### Download the repository and extract it to the desired folder.
+In the console (**Developer Command Prompt for VS 2019** or equivalent for another version of Visual Studio), go to the folder with the project, then:

 1.  `> cd server\lib\qhttpengine`

 2.  `> mkdir build`

-3. `> cmake .. `  - może być potrzebne sprecyzowanie generatora (np. opcja `/G "Visual Studio 16 2019"`).
-Listę dostępnych w systemie generatorów można uzyskać komendą `cmake /help`.
-Ten etap może też wygenerować błąd związany z lokalną instalacją biblioteki.
-Należy go zignorować i iść dalej.
+3.  `> cmake ..`  - you may need to specify the generator (e.g. option).
+The list of generators available in the system can be obtained with the command.
+This step may also generate an error related to the local installation of the library.
+You should ignore it and move on.`/G "Visual Studio 16 2019"``cmake /help`

 4.  `> msbuild INSTALL.vcxproj`

-Stworzenie bazy danych zaczynając w katalogu `code-snippet-app\server\`:
+#### Creating a database starting in the directory:`code-snippet-app\server\`

 5.  `> cd database`

 6.  `> .\windows-setup.bat`

-Budowanie projektu zaczynając w katalogu `code-snippet-app\server\`:
+#### Building a project starting in the directory :`code-snippet-app\server\`

 7.  `> mkdir build`

 8.  `> cd build`

-9. `> cmake ..`- może być potrzebne sprecyzowanie generatora (np. opcja `/G "Visual Studio 16 2019"`).
-Listę dostępnych w systemie generatorów można uzyskać komendą `cmake /help`.
+9.  `> cmake ..`- you may need to specify the generator (e.g. option).
+The list of generators available in the system can be obtained with the command.`/G "Visual Studio 16 2019"``cmake /help`

 10.  `> cd ..\src`

 11.  `> windows-after-build-setup.bat`

-Uruchomienie:
+#### Run:

 12.  `> cd bin`

 13.  `> .\server.exe`

-# Testowanie
+# Testing

-Serwer nasłuchuje na porcie 8000 pod adresem `app` (`localhost:8000/app`).
-Przyjmuje zapytania `POST` z body w formacie json z polami:
+The server listens on port 8000 at ().
+It accepts queries from body in json format with fields:`app``localhost:8000/app``POST`

-* `author` - string (np. `QString`) max 30 znaków
+-   `author` - string (e.g. ) max 30 characters`QString`

-* `title` - string max 100 znaków
+-   `title` - string max 100 characters

-* `created` - obiekt klasy `QDateTime` zamieniony na liczbę w formacie **Unix time** z dokładnością co do sekundy (`QDateTime::toSecsSinceEpoch()`)
+-   `created` - class object converted to a number in **Unix time** format with accuracy to the second (`QDateTime``QDateTime::toSecsSinceEpoch()`)

-* `lang` - jeden z dozwolonych przez zmienną `Snippet::availableLangs_` napisów identyfikujących język
+-   `lang` - one of the language identifier strings allowed by the variable`Snippet::availableLangs_`

-* `content` - string o długości max 1000 znaków
+-   `content` - string with a maximum length of 1000 characters

-oraz zapytania `GET`.
-Można tworzyć zapytania o wyszukanie snippetów pasujących do podanego wzorca według następujących pól zapytania w ścieżce URL:
+and queries .
+You can create queries to search for snippets that match a given pattern according to the following query fields in the URL path:`GET`

-* author_subsequence - string nie dłuższy niż 30 znaków, jeśli pusty - dowolny autor
+-   author_subsequence - string no longer than 30 characters, if empty - any author
-* title_subsequence - string nie dłuższy niż 100 znaków, jeśli pusty - dowolny tytuł
+-   title_subsequence - string no longer than 100 characters, if empty - any title
-* created_from - data poczatku wyszukiwania w tej samej postaci **Unix time** jak wyżej lub puste jeśli niesprecyzowane
+-   created_from - start date of the search in the same form **Unix time** as above or empty if unspecified
-* created_to - data końca wyszukiwania w tej samej postaci **Unix time** jak wyżej lub puste jeśli niesprecyzowane
+-   created_to - end date of the search in the same form **Unix time** as above or empty if unspecified
-* lang - jeden z napisów identyfikujących język lub pusty string oznaczający dowolny język
+-   lang - one of the strings identifying the language or an empty string denoting any language

-Przykład: `localhost:8000/app?author_subsequence=usernam&lang=c++` wyszuka snippety, których autor zawiera w nazwie `usernam` a język programowania to c++.
+##### Example: it will search for snippets whose author contains in the name and the programming language is c++.`localhost:8000/app?author_subsequence=usernam&lang=c++``usernam`

-Odpowiedzią na zapytanie typu `GET` bez żądania wyszukania konkretnych snippetów jest lista maksymalnie 5 snippetów w formacie json ostatnio dodanych przez zapytania `POST` (formalnie są to obiekty o najwyższym id w bazie danych).
+The answer to a query without a request to search for specific snippets is a list of up to 5 snippets in json format recently added by queries (formally, these are the objects with the highest id in the database).`GET``POST`

-Wszystkie pola są opcjonalne i można je dowolnie łączyć.
+All fields are optional and can be combined as desired.

-Wynikiem każdego poprawnego zapytania `GET` jest json - lista obiektów snippet.
-Może być pusta.
+The result of each valid query is json - a list of snippet objects.
+It can be empty.`GET`

-W wyniku niepoprawnego zapytania w sockecie ustawiany jest kod błędu **Bad Request** i w jsonie w polu `"message"` powinien zostać zwrócony odpowiedni komunikat.
+As a result of an incorrect query, the error code **Bad Request** is set in the socket and an appropriate message should be returned in the json field.